 Topical non-steroidal anti-inflammatory medications include voltaren (diclofenac) gel.
 It is available over the counter or with a physician’s prescription.

-Oral non-steroidal anti-inflammatory medications have risk of side effects.
-They can affect the stomach lining, the kidneys, the heart, your blood pressure, and much more.
+Prolonged use of oral non-steroidal anti-inflammatory medications have risk of systemic side effects.
+These medications include aspirin, ibuprofen (Advil), naproxen (Aleve), meloxicam (mobic), diclofenac (Voltaren) etc. They can affect the stomach lining, the kidneys, the heart, blood pressure, and much more.

 Topical non-steroidal anti-inflammatory medications may provide pain relief without the negative systemic effects of their oral counterparts.